Many people like to quote the old saying

 Think of it like this:

-When you go to the grocery store, or anyplace where you would spend money, your checkbook has a certain balance in it.
+When you go grocery shopping, or anyplace where you would spend money, your checkbook has a certain balance in it.

 When you go to pay, you have money taken out via a check, debit card, cash you removed from the ATM, whatever floats your boat in this instance to pay for your purchase.